-- e) Remuneration for Technical staff is inconsistent and arbitrary, the ESS structure used by DEECD and which is also followed in modified form by CEO schools is centered around the need to provide administrative staff and assumes a public service style of progression through on the job training, it does not cope well with the need for technical staff to have specific skills and training.
-Anecdotally we have seen instances where the "one size fits all" approach has been used to "promote" a clerical worker into a technical position with no provision for training. - f) Typically technical staff are undervalued and their pay is not adequate for their responsibilities or expertise.
-It is scandalous that the most qualified and experienced of technical staff in education are paid less than the most junior teacher. - g) There is no provision for advancement among technical staff and little chance to obtain those aspects of experience that the ESS and similar structures require.
+- d) The relative importance of the practical component of Science education also varies a great deal, the number of practical activities varying enormously between schools.
+It is logical to conclude that practical work is and should be an important part of the science curriculum.
+Presently the following issues often prevent the effective delivery of the services to provide this content. - i) Insufficient time for technical staff to prepare the materials - ii) Insufficient time for technical staff to implement a safe work environment for these activities to occur. - iii) Administrative loads in technical staff increase lead times to the point where academic staff have difficulty planning the practical component of their teaching. - iv) The responsibility for the acquisition and provision of physical resources for science is not well defined.
+This causes great difficulties in the provision of equipment needed to effectively and safely deliver the practical part of a science program. - e) Remuneration for Technical staff is inconsistent and arbitrary, the ESS structure used by DEECD, which is also followed in modified form by CEO schools, is centered on the need to provide administrative staff and assumes a public service style of progression through on the job training.
+It does not cope well with the need for technical staff to have specific skills and training.
+Anecdotally we have seen instances where the "one size fits all" approach has been used to "promote" a clerical worker into a technical position with no provision for training. - f) Typically technical staff is undervalued and their pay is not adequate for their responsibilities or expertise.
+It is inappropriate that the most qualified and experienced of technical staff in education are paid less than the most junior teacher. - g) There is no provision for advancement among technical staff and little chance to obtain those aspects of experience that the ES and similar structures require.
 For example, since technical staff work largely alone or in very small numbers there is no scope for supervisory duties. - h) There is no graduated progression of positions.
-All technical staff are seen as the same irrespective of experience or qualifications or of responsibilities. - There are currently no mandatory qualifications for technical staff in schools for the major employers.
+All technical staff are seen as the same irrespective of experience or qualifications or of responsibilities. - i) There are currently no mandatory qualifications for technical staff in schools for the major employers.
 Schools often do insist on specific qualifications but there is little consistency in this, no recognition of experience in most cases.
 The possession of qualifications does not result in any improvement in salary in most cases.

 - j) Existing technical staff possess qualifications ranging from none to PhD level and many have extensive experience not only in educational laboratories but also in research and in industry (see App B). - k) Demographically technical staff in schools fall largely into two categories, those that are new to the profession and those that are in their forties and fifties who have extensive experience.
-As this second group reach the end of their working lives and retire there is likely to be a crisis in staffing of laboratories in schools within the next 5 years. - Since there is no chance of advancement in this profession for most technicians many leave the profession completely moving to research or industry to further their careers.
+As this second group reach the end of their working lives and retire there is likely to be a crisis in staffing of laboratories in schools within the next 5 years. - l) Since there is no chance of advancement in this profession for most technicians many leave the profession completely moving to research or industry to further their careers.

-2) Policy recommendations
+2) Policy Recommendations